 The vision of the Aboriginal Carbon Fund is to nurture and build a sustainable Aboriginal carbon industry.
-In doing this, our aim is to build wealth for Traditional Owners with environmental, social and cultural co-benefits through the ethical trade of carbon with Corporate Australia and international bodies.
+In doing this, our aim is to build wealth for Traditional Owners with social, cultural environmental and economic core-benefits through the ethical trade of carbon credits with Corporate Australia, government agencies and international bodies.

 To meet this vision, Aboriginal Carbon Fund was established in 2010 as a not-for-profit company limited by guarantee.
-This followed a scoping report developed by Centrefarm Aboriginal Horticulture Limited and a regional forum in Alice Springs, Northern Territory attended by Aboriginal leaders in the carbon sector.
+This followed a scoping report developed by Centrefarm Aboriginal Horticulture Limited and a regional forum in Alice Springs, Northern Territory.
+The founding Directors were Tracker Tilmouth, David Ross and Allan Cooney.

 Read on about our people and why Aboriginal Carbon Fund is a trusted leader on Aboriginal carbon.